 The issue of patient confidentiality is not new.
 Hospitals, physicians, insurance companies and all other entities that have access to patient records have always faced an ethical responsibility to protect their privacy and confidentiality.
-Early in this decade, federal legislators became convinced that a law was needed to provide greater assurance that records would be kept private, especially by third-party data management entities that were not directly involved in patient care and thus did not necessarily embrace such ethical obligations.
+Around the turn of the millenium, federal legislators became convinced that a law was needed to provide greater assurance that records would be kept private, especially by third-party data management entities that were not directly involved in patient care and thus did not necessarily embrace such ethical obligations.

 The Health Insurance Portability and Accountability Act (HIPAA) went into effect April 2003.
 It includes a section titled Standards for Privacy of Individually Identifiable Health Information, intended to help guarantee privacy and confidentiality of patient medical records.
 Included are stringent regulations on who can see a patient's medical records, whether in written form, a computer database, or even visible on a computer screen.

 HIPAA regulations do not forbid the emergency transmission of patient information via Amateur Radio.
 The rest of this page will help you understand the role of Amateur Radio in protecting patient privacy while helping hospitals to provide urgent patient care.

 Protected Health Information (PHI) includes any individually identifiable health information.
 It can be explicitly linked to a particular individual or include data items that could reasonably be expected to allow individual identification.

 Health Information relates to the physical or mental or condition of an individual.
 It also includes information about the provision of health care and payment for such healthcare to an individual.
 It may be oral or recorded in any form.
 Besides details of diagnosis and medications, it includes such data as Social Security numbers, insurance numbers, date of birth, provider names, etc.

 Covered Entities include health care providers, health plans, and health care clearinghouses that routinely handle protected health information.